Falkirk (UK Parliament constituency): Election results

+Elections in the 2020s

 Elections in the 2010s

 Safia Ali was suspended by the Labour Party over allegations that she made anti-Semitic posts on Facebook.
 Because nominations had closed at the time of her suspension, she still appeared on the ballot paper as the Labour candidate.
 The fall in the Labour Party's vote share of 18.6% was the worst that the party suffered in Scotland, and the 11th worst in the 630 seats it contested in the United Kingdom, at this election.

 This was the largest numerical majority in Scotland at the 2019 general election.